bruning/weather-report/README.md

 * A ten-day forecast for a given ZIP code
 * Today's sunrise and sunset times for a given ZIP code
 * Any active weather alerts for a given ZIP code
-* Any active hurricane activity
+* Any current hurricane activity

 ### Dependencies